 Our interventions focus on the transitional times in life such as starting school, getting a job or becoming a parent; these are the times when men and boys are most likely to encounter challenges and therefore most likely to engage or seek help.
 Our aim is to significantly reduce the number of boys and men, particularly from socially excluded or disadvantaged backgrounds, who are unable to achieve their full potential to become productive and active members of society.

-Youth Worker vacancy
+Youth Worker Opportunities

 We are looking for energetic, proactive and self-motivated individuals with highly developed communication and interpersonal skills, experienced at working with young people.
 The person will work as part of a team of workers, led by the Youth Hubs Manager, to run our estate based youth projects in Westminster.
 You will have a strong track record engaging with young people, especially those from disadvantaged communities.
 You will support direct youth work delivery to the young people.